Professional wrestling in Israel: WWE on TV

 In the early 1990s the WWF (now WWE) was broadcast on Friday afternoons in Israel on Sport 5.
 As publicity for the program the WWF gave out free photo albums to high school kids.
 In 1995 Dafna Lemish began a successful campaign to remove WWE content from TV, claiming a direct correlation between wrestling and violence in schools.
 Eventually WWE programming was brought back to Israel, with Raw and SmackDown broadcasting on Sport 1 and Sport 1 HD.
+Beginning in 2025, all WWE programming, moved to Netflix in Israel.

+The NXT vs. TNA Showdown special was set to be named Invasion, reviving the "Invasion" event name from 2001, but due to controversy regarding the name and date coinciding with the second anniversary of the October 7 attacks in southern Israel in 2023, WWE changed the name to Showdown.

 Live shows

 The WWE made several live appearances in Israel in 1994.
 In July 2006 the WWE scheduled live events in Tel Aviv for their SmackDown brand, however due to the 2006 Lebanon War the WWE postponed the events to September, before eventually canceling the show, after having sold 22,000 tickets.